chargehound/chargehound-slate/source/index.html.md

   "github.com/chargehound/chargehound-go"
 )

-ch := chargehound.New("test_123")
+ch := chargehound.New("test_XXX")
 ```

-> Make sure to replace `test_123` with your API key.
+> Make sure to replace `test_XXX` with your API key.

+You have two API keys, one for test and one for live data.

 Authentication to the API is performed via [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication).
 Your API key serves as your username.
 You do not need to provide a password, so the full authorization string should have the form `{{key}}:`.

-If you are setting authentication in the HTTP Headers with the form `Authorization: Basic {{credentials}}` be sure to [base 64](https://en.wikipedia.org/wiki/Base64) encode the credentials so that, for example, `test_123:` becomes `dGVzdF8xMjM6`.
+If you are setting authentication in the HTTP Headers with the form `Authorization: Basic {{credentials}}` be sure to [base 64](https://en.wikipedia.org/wiki/Base64) encode the credentials so that, for example, `test_XXX:` becomes `dGVzdF9YWFg6`.

-You have two API keys, one for test and one for live data.

 ## Errors